 The Department of Planning and Environment worked with the observatory to develop the Dark Sky Planning Guideline (PDF, 5.3 MB).
 The guideline:

 - details planning controls for development surrounding Siding Spring Observatory

 - provides advice on how to minimise light pollution in different settings

-- Updating the guideline and including more detailed guidance on skylights and illuminated signs.
+- more comprehensive guidance on skylights and illuminated signs

-- Adding model conditions of consent to the guideline for the four local councils surrounding the observatory.
+- example conditions of consent for lit development for local councils surrounding the observatory

 - improved usability and readability.

 Dark Sky planning controls

 Changes have also been made to planning controls regarding the dark sky that apply to areas surrounding the Siding Spring Observatory.
 The controls came into effect when the State Environmental Planning Policy (Exempt and Complying Development Codes) Amendment (Miscellaneous) 2023 and Environmental Planning and Assessment Amendment (Dubbo) Regulation 2023 were notified on 24 February 2023.
 The changes included: